 |Ability to sustain “shock loading” conditions||The hydraulics in the SHA are designed to absorb “shock loads” in contrast with an EMA which can incur significant screw and drive train wear from shock loads.|

 |Cost Effective / Lower Equipment Cost||Ball Screw / Roller Screw EMAs are inherently more expensive the SHAs particularly in higher-force applications.|

 |Reliability / Maintenance||The SHA is a sealed system and does not require maintenance other than a rod seal change after tens of millions of inches of travel regardless of load.
 Comparably-sized EMAs will last a fraction of the time and require frequent lubrication.
 Localized thread wear on EMAs can be significant if the load is uneven over the length of travel.|

 |Simple Fieldbus Control Connectivity, IoT integration||Both SHA and EMA actuation technologies can be integrated into Field-Bus control architectures and can provide IoT data collection interfaces.|

-Recent innovations in actuation technology by Kyntronics have combined the power of hydraulics with the precision control of servo technology resulting in an actuation system with superior performance at a reduced cost while eliminating many of the disadvantages of hydraulic and electro-mechanical actuation technology.
+Recent innovations in actuation technology by Kyntronics have combined the power of hydraulics with the precision control of servo technology resulting in an actuation system with superior performance.
+In addition, the electro-hydraulic actuator has a reduced cost compared to EMA actuators while eliminating many of the disadvantages of hydraulic and electro-mechanical actuation technology.

 The Kyntronics SMART Hydraulic Actuator (SHA) is a very cost-effective solution for a multitude of situations ranging from simple applications requiring a load to be moved from point A to point B, to higher precision applications with position, force and speed control and multiple actuator synchronization.